MicrosoftDocs/cpp-docs/docs/windows/component-extensions-for-runtime-platforms.md

   - "zh-tw"
 ---
 # Component Extensions for Runtime Platforms
 Visual C++ provides language extensions to help you program against runtime platforms.
 By using C++/CX, you can program Universal Windows Platform apps and components that compile to native code.
-Although you can create Universal Windows Platform apps by programming directly against the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] COM interfaces, by using C++/CX, you can work with constructors, exceptions, and other modern C++ programming idioms.
+Although you can create Universal Windows Platform apps by programming directly against the Windows Runtime COM interfaces, by using C++/CX, you can work with constructors, exceptions, and other modern C++ programming idioms.
 To enable C++ programming in a managed execution environment on the .NET platform, you can use C++/CLI.

  **Two runtimes, one set of extensions**

  C++/CX is a subset of C++/CLI.
-For extensions that are common to C++/CX and C++/CLI, the semantics depend on whether you are targeting the common language runtime (CLR) or the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)].
-To compile your app to run on the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)], specify the **/ZW** compiler option.
+For extensions that are common to C++/CX and C++/CLI, the semantics depend on whether you are targeting the common language runtime (CLR) or the Windows Runtime.
+To compile your app to run on the Windows Runtime, specify the **/ZW** compiler option.
 To compile it to run on the CLR, specify the **/clr** compiler option.
 These switches are set automatically when you use Visual Studio to create a project.

  For more information about how to create Universal Windows Platform apps in C++, see [Roadmap for Windows Runtime apps using C++](http://msdn.microsoft.com/library/windows/apps/hh700360.aspx).